Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Application Code

 You application code (generally) will not change.
-You might make some tweaks to you application preferences, you will still need to produce an application artifact (.jar, .zip, etc) from your application code.
+You might make some tweaks to you application preferences, but you will still need your source code or an application artifact.

 ## Dockerfile